Skip to content

 #Which iPad Holder Works Best for Live Performances?

-The AirTurn Manos consistently outperformed the other four holders I tested during three weeks of rehearsals and two live gigs.
-Its spring-loaded clip grabbed my iPad Pro 11-inch (with a Zugu case on) without any wobble.
-I attached it to a K&M 210/9 boom stand, and the ball joint stayed put through an entire 90-minute set.
+The AirTurn Manos stands out among the five holders for live use.
+Its spring-loaded clip grabs an iPad Pro 11-inch (with a case on) without wobble, and on a boom stand like the K&M 210/9 the ball joint holds position through a full set.

 The Tackform Enduro is the runner-up.
 Its aluminum arm clamps to surfaces up to 2.5 inches thick, and at 0.9 lbs it won’t tip a lightweight tripod.